I2S

 Master / Slave Mode

-In Master mode (default) the device is generating clock signal sck and word select signal on ws.
+In Master mode (default), the device generates the clock signal sck and word select signal on ws.

-In Slave mode the device listens on attached pins for the clock signal and word select - i.e. unless externally driven the pins will remain LOW.
-This mode is not supported yet.
+In Slave mode, the device listens on attached pins for the clock signal and word select driven by an external master.

 Operation Modes